ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/ML | Train an accurate enough AI model.md

-## Training model
+## Train your AI model

-* Click `Train` button on upper right to start training stage.(當訓練圖片標記完成後，就可以進行訓練。點擊右上角`Train`按鈕)
+* Click `Train` button at upper right to start training wizard after finishing data labeling.

 <p align="center">
   <img width="600" src="image\7.png">
 </p>

 There are two ways to train your model, 1)`Quick Training`; 2)`Advanced Training`.
-It is a little bit difference from what we know about setting parameters for training.
-It uses _training time_ to train model instead of epochs.(根據需求選擇訓練時長，`Quick Training`大約25分鐘就訓練完成)
+They proide difference parameters to you for setting a training procedure.
+Basically both of them use _training time_ to control model training instead of epochs.

 ##### Quick Training
-* It just costs about 25 minutes no matter how many your images are.
-The most important thing is it is free.
+* It just takes about 25 minutes no matter how many your images are adopted.
+The other attractive point here should be that it's free of charge so far.
+Therefore you can use this to do a POC for your innovatie AI applications.

 <p align="center">
   <img width="600" src="image\8.png">